 Parisians are lazy

-My overwhelming impression is that Parisians are hard-working, attentive and often prepared to go to added lengths to help people, whilst expecting nothing in return.
+My overwhelming impression is that Parisians are hard-working, attentive and often prepared to go to great lengths to help people, whilst expecting nothing in return.

 Back in the 1950s, before the harmful effects of smoking were discovered, tobacco companies used to advertise cigarettes as a way to lose weight.
 Perhaps that’s the secret behind the next cliché… But if you’re averse to the smell of cigarettes, you should know that smoking has been banned in public buildings and enclosed spaces since 2007.